Goldokpa/Gold_Spring/README.md

 - For all PRs, please provide a summary of what was worked on/ the features in the PR.
 - If there are any questions or feedback, please leave them as comments on the PR.
 - Please ensure to always pull all updates from the **master** branch before creating your new branch locally and working with it.

+- Please name packages as "src" for all source Java files, and "test" for JUnit test files.
+- The UML diagram file is now included and will be updated as project progresses.
+- The work plan will also be updated

 - **To be continued...**

 Feel free to add more highlights to help us all work better together.